Jefferson County Christian School

 Jefferson County Christian School (established in 1978) is a private Christian school located in Wintersville, Ohio.
 It is a non-denominational Christian school.

 About

 Jefferson County Christian School (JCCS) includes classes from Pre-K up to the 12th grade.
 JCCS has been graduating classes since 1997.
 At JCCS students are given ample opportunity to grow in many different aspects of Christian life, from early learning, all the way to High School with the annual spring musical to varsity athletics.
 Its competitive sports program has brought teams to 6 championship games (4 girls & 2 boys) in the past year.

-"JCCS is committed to developing students that are mature, highly educated, life-long learners who will lead and impact their world for Christ."

 JCCS is currently administered by Mrs. Lori Jarrett and various teachers and volunteers.

 Athletics

 Jefferson County Christian School competes in the SWCAC.